 The Story of Habit

-Friday morning, hangover, shower, work, lifelessly recovering.
+Friday morning, same story, shower, work, lifelessly navigating the day.

 But just as we unconsciously train our brains to pick up bad habits, there are proven techniques to help us develop healthier routines that lead to healthier habits.
 It might be hard to believe sometimes, but we aren’t always at the mercy of compulsion.
 So how do we turn things around?